johnbrittox/Employee-Management-System/README.md

-# Employee-Management-System

-Technologies Used: Spring Boot, Spring Data JPA, MySQL, Postman, RESTful APIs

-Description:

-  - Developed a CRUD-based Employee Management System to manage employee records efficiently.
+# Employee Management System

-    - Designed and implemented RESTful APIs for performing Create, Read, Update, and Delete operations on employee data.
+## Overview

+The Employee Management System is a Spring Boot-based application designed to manage employee records.
+It supports CRUD (Create, Read, Update, Delete) operations for employee data using Spring Data JPA with a MySQL database.
+The application exposes a set of RESTful APIs, enabling users to manage employee details such as name, email, department, and position.

+This project is created using Java Spring Boot and is tested using Postman.

+## Features

+- **Create Employee**: Allows users to add new employees with details such as name, email, department, and position.

+- **Retrieve Employee**: Enables fetching employee details by their ID.

+- **Update Employee**: Allows modification of employee information.

+- **Delete Employee**: Provides functionality to remove an employee from the system.

+- **Database Integration**: MySQL database is used to store employee data.

+- **RESTful APIs**: All operations are accessible through RESTful APIs.

+## Technologies Used

+**Backend:**

+- Spring Boot
-      - Used Spring Boot for backend development and Spring Data JPA for database integration with MySQL.
+- Spring Data JPA

-    - Tested APIs using Postman to ensure proper functionality, error handling, and performance.

-   - Focused on clean code practices and adhered to RESTful standards for scalable and maintainable code.

-Key Features:

-  - API endpoints for adding, retrieving, updating, and deleting employee data.

-  - Validation of input data to ensure data integrity.

-  - Seamless integration with MySQL for persistent storage and retrieval of data.
+- MySQL
+- Hibernate
+- Spring Web (RESTful API)

+**Testing:**

+- Postman (for testing APIs)

+**Development Tools:**

+- Java 8 or higher
+- Maven